sukhdeepg/notes/System/README.md

 ⚙️ [How to properly use CloudFront to Cache an API with Cache-Control and HTTP 304 to provide cache revalidation functionality.](https://readmedium.com/how-to-properly-use-cloudfront-to-cache-an-api-with-cache-control-and-http-304-to-provide-cache-b893f6822475)

+⚙️ Different types of latencies
+- **Processing (service) latency**
+  - Time spent doing the work.
+  - *Example:* A photo-filter API takes 15 ms of CPU time to apply effects.

+- **Queuing latency**
+  - Time a request waits before being processed.
+  - *Example:* Under heavy load, our HTTP request sits in the server’s backlog for 50 ms.

+- **Propagation delay**
+  - Time for a signal to travel through the medium.
+  - *Example:* A one-way trip to a geostationary satellite adds ≈240 ms.

+- **Transmission (serialization) delay**
+  - Time to push all bits onto the wire.
+  - *Example:* Sending a 1 MB file over a 10 Mbps link takes ≈0.8 s.

+- **Round-trip latency**
+  - End-to-end there-and-back time.
+  - *Example:* A typical transcontinental ping is \~100 ms RTT.

+- **Tail (percentile) latency**
+  - The slowest X% of requests—captures worst cases.
+  - *Example:* p99 web-page loads might spike to 500 ms even if average is 100 ms.

+- **Jitter**
+  - Variation in packet delay.
+  - *Example:* VoIP calls suffer choppy audio when jitter exceeds 30 ms.

 ---

 ## Architecture